Stokes Equation (2D)

 Stencil

-The numerical stencils for the momentum equations under constant viscosity are shown in Figure 2.
+The numerical stencils for the constant-viscosity momentum equations are shown in Figure 2.
 These stencils illustrate the neighboring grid points required to evaluate each component using a finite difference scheme.

 Figure 2.
 Numerical stencils for constant viscosity. a) $x$-component; b) $y$-component.